yanliang1439/ecs273-26s-hw3/Homework3/README.md

 This repository contains multiple templates:

-- `react-js-example`: A template based on react and javascript.
+- `react-js-example`: A template based on React and JavaScript.
-- `react-ts-example`: A template based on react and typescript.
+- `react-ts-example`: A template based on React and TypeScript.

 ## Usage